 al. 2000).
 Somatic point mutations in RET are also associated

 kinase fusions involving the RET gene are found in ~1% of non-small cell lung

 cancers (Pao and

-RET activation involves binding of glial cell line derived neurotrophic factor
+involves binding of glial cell line derived neurotrophic factor (GDNF)-family ligands as

 Suggested Citation: Espinosa, A., J. Gilbert.
 2015.
 RET.
 My Cancer

 (Updated December 7).

 Approximately 1.3% of lung tumors evaluated have chromosomal changes which lead to